zoeskan/MCB185/unit0-setup.md

 standpoint they are very similar.
 Despite looking the same, they share no source code in common.
 The biggest difference is philosophical.
 Unix is a commercial product and Linux is free open source software (FOSS).
 From a philosophical perspective, they are very different.
+From our perspective, they all behave very similarly, but not always identically.

 ### Recommendations ###